 Lunch was served, plates were made, and everyone tucked in.
 Compliments poured in over the corn, leaving me nonplussed because the positive result was really nothing more than a total accident.
 Everyone liked how crisp it was, as did I, so I made a mental note to try to make boiled corn on the cob the same way in the future.

 Fast forward a number of years, and I’ve expanded my cooking repertoire exponentially.
 I won’t tell you that I never cook spaghetti, mashed potatoes, macaroni and cheese, or ramen noodles anymore, but let’s just say that they they occur much less frequently.

 My corn on the cob, however, is just the same as it ever was and is a frequent star of the table.
-When Fresh from Florida corn is in season, I pick some up on almost every shopping trip.
+When corn is in season, I pick some up on almost every shopping trip.